 Oregon was selected by the Centers for Medicare and Medicaid Services (CMS) as one of 14 regions across the country to implement Comprehensive Primary Care Plus (CPC+).
 CMS refers to CPC+ as the "largest-ever multi-payer initiative to improve primary care in America."
 CMS recently opened up Round 2 of CPC+ for new CPC+ regions and additional payers in current CPC+ regions.
-Round 2 will begin January 1, 2018, and run for four years, completing at the same time as CPC+ Round 1.
-Round 2 has resulted in four more CPC+ regions (for a total of 18) and three more participating Oregon payers (marked with an asterisk below), for a total of 19 participating Oregon payers.
+Round 2 began January 1, 2018, and will run for four years, completing at the same time as CPC+ Round 1.
+Round 2 has resulted in four more CPC+ regions (for a total of 18) and three more participating Oregon payers (marked with an asterisk below), for a total of 17 participating Oregon payers.

 CPC+ is a regionally based, multi-payer advanced medical home model offering an innovative payment structure to improve health care quality and delivery.
 It is a five-year federal program beginning in January 2017 that will bring significant Medicare dollars to Oregon.